Legal

 9. Deletion and return

 On termination of the agreement, Petra will, at the Clinic’s choice, delete or return all personal data to the Clinic in a portable machine-readable format within 30 days.
-Backups containing personal data will be deleted on their normal rotation schedule (within 30 days of the return/deletion request).
+Backups containing personal data roll off on their normal rotation schedule (within 7 days of the return/deletion request).
 Credential revocation status remains available through the verifier surface as required to keep the verifiability promise to third parties.

 Anonymous credential commitments previously published to the trust network (Section 6 and Privacy Policy Section 5) are not personal data and are not subject to the deletion obligations of this Section.
 They remain on the network so that credentials issued by the Clinic stay verifiable for the parties who hold them, which is the central point of issuing them through Petra in the first place.